Complex and Adaptive Dynamical Systems: A Primer: Introduction

-\underline{\bf Cell differentiation in terms of stable attractors}\\ The field of boolean networks got the first big boost by the seminal study of Kauffman in the late 60ies.
-Kauffman casted the problem of gene expression in terms of a gene-regulation network and introduced the so-called $N$-$K$ model in this context.
+\runinhead{Cell Differentiation in Terms of Stable Attractors} The field of boolean networks {was given} the first big boost by the seminal study of Kauffman in the late {1960s}.
+Kauffman casted the problem of gene expression in terms of a gene regulation network and introduced the so-called $N$-$K$ model in this context.
 All cells of an animal contain the same genes and cell differentiation, i.e.\ the fact that a skin cell differs from a muscle cell, is due to differences in the gene activities in the respective cells.
-Kauffman proposed, that different stable attractors, {\it viz} cycles, in his random boolean gene-expression network correspond to different cells in the body of animals.
+Kauffman proposed that different stable attractors, viz cycles, in his random boolean gene expression network correspond to different cells in the {bodies} of animals.

-The notion is then, that cell types correspond to different dynamical states of a complex system, the gene expression network, {\it viz} that gene regulation networks are the underpinnings of life.
+The notion is then that cell types correspond to different dynamical states of a complex system, {i.e.} the gene expression network, viz that gene regulation networks are the underpinnings of life.
 This proposal by Kauffman has received strong support from experimental studies in the last years.
-In section \ref{networks2_yeast_cell_cycle} we the case of the yeast cell-devision cycle.
+In Sect.
+3.5.2 we will discuss the case of the yeast cell division cycle.

-\underline{\bf Boolean networks are everywhere}\\ Kauffman's original work on gene expression networks was soon generalized to a wide spectrum of applications, such as, to give a few examples, the modeling of neural networks by random boolean networks and of the `punctuated equilibrium' in long-term evolution, a concept that we will dicuss in the chapter on {\it ``Statistical modeling of Darwinian evolution''}.
+\runinhead{Boolean Networks are Everywhere} Kauffman's original work on gene expression networks was soon generalized to a wide spectrum of applications, such as, to give a few examples, the modeling of neural networks by random boolean networks and of the \qut{punctuated equilibrium} in long-term evolution; a concept that we will discuss in Chap.~\ref{chap_evolution1}.